We’re not belittling regular food but these nutrient-packed superfoods could make you a healthier person in the long run

 Black beans, commonly known as tausi in the Philippines, are packed with fiber, carbohydrates, and protein.
 They help keep you fuller for a longer period, thus avoiding extra calories.
 Black beans fuel your body with energy to get you ready for exhausting physical activities.
 They’re also a good source of magnesium, potassium, and iron that help improve muscle and nerve functions.
 An added factor that makes it a superfood to watch out for is its flavor.
 Black beans can be incorporated into numerous recipes such as soups, tacos, and salads.

 Known as the “forbidden rice,” this dark purple grain was once served only to royalty—at least, a Chinese history book will tell you as much.
 This valued grain has anthocyanins similar to acai and blueberry, which are both popular antioxidants.
 Black rice also has no gluten and is rich in fiber.
 Research also says that Cyanidin-3-glucoside or C3G found in black rice helps burn stored fat and stabilizes blood sugar level.

 Curcumin, a chemical responsible for its bright yellow color, is what everyone should rave about.
 Curcumin has anti-inflammatory attributes that help relieve sore joints, a practical benefit especially for athletes after hours of hardcore sessions.
-It is also good for digestion and helps prevent arthritis, cancer, and even neurodegenerative diseases.
+Turmeric is also good for digestion and it may help prevent arthritis, cancer, and even neurodegenerative diseases.
 Curcumin stabilizes one’s mood and is used as a treatment for those with mild depression.